jackmercy/Votereum-AS/README.md

 ## Development
 # Front-end
-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run ui` for a dev server.
+Navigate to `localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 # Back-end
-Run `mongod` and `gulp` for dev env.
+Run `mongod` and `npm start` for dev env.
+Express server will run at `localhost:5000`

 ## Code scaffolding